jpetazzo/pipework/README.md

 This is useful for assigning SR-IOV VFs to containers, but be aware of added latency when using the NIC to switch packets between containers on the same host.

+### Use MAC address to specify physical interface

+In case you want to connect a local physical interface with a specific name inside the container, it will also rename the physical one, this behaviour is not
+idempotent:

+    pipework --direct-phys eth1 -i container0 $CONTAINERID 0/0
+    # second call would fail because physical interface eth1 has been renamed

+We can use the interface MAC address to identify the interface the same way any time (udev networking rules use a similar method for interfaces persistent naming):

+    pipework --direct-phys mac:00:f3:15:4a:42:c8 -i container0 $CONTAINERID 0/0

 ### Let the Docker host communicate over macvlan interfaces